 Top: The Cove at Avebury, the oldest feature of that stone circle, where they honored their dead

-MY FIRST MEMORY OF THE WORD WITCH happened when I was young, maybe five or six.
-I’m sure I’d heard of them in fairy tales, Hansel and Gretel probably.
+MY FIRST MEMORY OF THE WORD WITCH happened when I was young, maybe five or six, though I’m sure I’d heard of them in fairy tales before that.

-I was riding through the country at night, southwest Indiana, very German, going to a German festival in St. Wendel in fact.
+I was riding through the country at night, southwest Indiana, a very German part of the country, going to a German festival in St. Wendel.
 My grandfather decided to take the windy, country route.
 At a crossroads he pointed up to the silhouette of tree.
 It was huge, gnarled and black against the nighttime sky.
 And from one of its branches hung a black cat.

 “Witches”, he said.
 He rambled on for a while about them, came from Germany, the old country.
 That generation still firmly believed in witches, and I got an earful that night.